HabitatFramework/TechnicalGuide/preface/preface.rst

 :doc:`../database/database` outlines the database structure and how to adapt the data for local requirements.

-:doc:`../appendix/appendix` introduces tips for optimising performance and known issues with the tool.
+:doc:`../optimisation/optimisation` introduces tips for optimising the performance of the tool.

 .. index::